tonethar/IGME-330-Fall-2023/notes/react-intro.md

 ## IV.
 Production React - Transpiling the React using `npm`, react, webpack and so on

-- You can `npm i` the react, webpack, babel packages
+- You can `npm i` the react, webpack, babel packages ...
 - You'd also need to create a buncha config files ...
 - Here's an (out of date) example - so just look, don't try:
   - https://www.tutorialspoint.com/reactjs/reactjs_environment_setup.htm
-- PS: in IGME-430 we usually build our "toolchains" like this, from scratch
+- NB: in IGME-430 we usually build our "toolchains" like this, from scratch
+- Let's move on ...

 ---

 ## V. Bootstrapping a React project the easy way